 Single wall tents are best suited of cold weather climate where you are unlikely to get rain.
 Double wall tents are made for the rain and this is where they excel.

 Our advice: If you are a hiker who will be camping in a cold and dry climate and you are concerned about weight then go for a single wall tent.
-On the other hand, if you are a hiker who will likely be caught in a rain storm and don’t mind a couple extra kilograms then go for the double wall tent, believe me, you will thank me when you are warm and dry.
+On the other hand, if you are a hiker who will likely be caught in a rainstorm and don’t mind a couple extra kilograms then go for the double wall tent, believe me, you will thank me when you are warm and dry.

 4) What weight are we willing to carry?

 A 3 season 2 person tent can weigh from 1.4kg to 2.5kg with floor space ranging from 2.3 m² to 3.3 m².
-So a tent with floor space in this range and a weight of close to 1.4kg, this would be regarded as a very light tent, on the other hand if the tent is closer to the 2.5kg mark or heavier, this would be considered a heavy tent.
+So a tent with floor space in this range and a weight of close to 1.4kg, this would be regarded as a very light tent, on the other hand, if the tent is closer to the 2.5kg mark or heavier, this would be considered a heavy tent.
 An example of a lightweight tent would be the Big Agnes Fly Creek UL2.
 This tent has a maximum packed weight of 1.13kg and a floor space of 2.6 m².
 Although the tent is on the lower end of the scale for floor space it makes up for it by being extremely light.
 Everything is a tradeoff you just need to decide which is more important to you, weight or space.

-A 4 season tent 2 person tent can weigh from 2kg to 5kg with floor space in the same ranges as a 3 season tent.
+A 4 season 2 person tent can weigh from 2kg to 5kg with floor space in the same ranges as a 3 season tent.
 The lighter four season tents generally have a single wall construction as described above, heavier four season tents tend to have more poles and are made to withstand bad storms and plenty of snow.

 5) What features do I want?

 A vestibule is a section of the flysheet that extends past the tent door.
 Having a good sized vestibule in your tent is a great advantage.
 It allows you to store muddy boots and rucksacks while keeping them dry at the same time.
-During a storm when it is not possible to cook outside you can use the vestibule for cooking, just make sure you vent properly and try not to set the tent on fire like I have done in the past, it’s very easy to do if you’re firing up a liquid gas MSR stove.
+During a storm when it is not possible to cook outside you can use the vestibule for cooking, just make sure you vent properly and try not to set the tent on fire as I have done in the past, it’s very easy to do if you’re firing up a liquid gas MSR stove.

 Most backpacking tents are free-standing meaning that you do not need stakes to stand it up.
 Tents that are not free-standing generally have fewer poles and therefore are lighter than their free-standing relatives.
-In my experience free-standing tents are easier to put up.
+In my experience, free-standing tents are easier to put up.

 Our advice: Get a tent with a large vestibule; they are very useful for both storing gear and cooking in a storm.
-Personally I find free-standing tents easier to put up and if you find yourself in a rocky area where you can’t put stakes into the ground then you can always loop the guy lines around some rocks.
-It’s nice to have vents in your tent roof to stop the condensation from building up so try look for this feature in your tent.
+Personally, I find free-standing tents easier to put up and if you find yourself in a rocky area where you can’t put stakes into the ground then you can always loop the guy lines around some rocks.
+It’s nice to have vents in your tent roof to stop the condensation from building up so try to look for this feature in your tent.
 And doors, the more the better, but if you are a hiker who is worried about weight then you can get by with only one door.